 - Costs: Free public beach access.
 Municipal sunbed rentals are approximately 150 to 300 TL per day.

 Pro Tip: Antalya’s old town, Kaleiçi, is around 20 minutes away by taxi and is one of the most beautiful historic centres on the entire Turkish coast.
-Sandland, an enormous outdoor museum of giant sand sculptures, is located right on the beach and is a hit with children.
+During the season, the Antalya Sand Sculpture Festival is held right on the beach and is a hit with children.
 For a full theme-park day, The Land of Legends is just a 20-minute drive east.

 Insider Tip: Book your all-inclusive hotel at Lara at least 3 months early.
 Because of its proximity to the airport and high-end facilities, the best-value resorts often sell out well in advance of the summer season.